 According to the complaint, in the Brown case, the Appellate Division held that Selkowe excluded two Black women who were prospective jurors on the basis of their race in the trial of Christopher Brown, a Black man.
 The complaint notes that during jury selection itself, the Supreme Court, Queens County, concluded that Selkowe had exercised a peremptory challenge against still another Black woman, juror No. 15, on the basis of her race.
 In reversing the conviction, the Appellate Division noted, “[in addition to striking Black juror No. 15], the record demonstrates that the race-neutral reasons for challenging prospective jurors Nos.
 2 and 8 were not applied equally to exclude other prospective jurors who were not black, even though those other jurors had answered the subject hypothetical questions in the same way that prospective jurors Nos.
 2 and 8 had answered.”
 According to the complaint, then, Selkowe violated Batson v.
 Kentucky three times in the course of a single trial, all against Black women and that Selkowe’s proffered reasons for striking the Black women were mere “pretext.”

-Why it’s wrong: The complaint notes that for many years, the United States’ long-held tradition of jury trials mostly meant juries of property-owning white male citizens sitting in judgment of anyone asserting their right to a jury trial.
+What rules are involved: The complaint notes that for many years, the United States’ long-held tradition of jury trials mostly meant juries of property-owning white male citizens sitting in judgment of anyone asserting their right to a jury trial.
 Race, gender, religion, and property ownership were often accepted as reasonable means to decide who could, and who could not, decide the fates of Americans as a juror.
 Despite over a century of litigation declaring discriminatory jury strikes unconstitutional, the practice among prosecutors continues.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
 The grievance alleges that Selkowe’s conduct violated the following ethical rules: